 Rebecca enjoys yoga, golf, traveling, and waterskiing with her family.
 Her daughter is a fourth-generation water-skier, but her dog prefers to stay in the boat.

-- Member, Legislative Committee, Boston Estate Planning Council
+- Co-Chair of the Annual Gala Committee, Boston Estate Planning Council

 - Member, Women’s Bar Association